 As long as we go along with society's rules, we get to enjoy a certain amount of safety and security.
 What we trade for that sense of safety are varying degrees of freedom.
 In 2020 as the media bombards the citizens with mortality reminders, real or imagined dangers lurking behind that conceptual curtain of security in our perception has ballooned.
 The media has thereby increased the appeal for safety in the human brain.
 The prospect of trading more personal agency for greater protection from the looming threat seems logical.
 In this sense, all that a manipulative social system has to do to gain greater control over its people is to present a more significant outside threat.
 As society adds more and more rules to its domain, the human-animal looking for safety will gladly follow each additional restriction and willingly succumb to submission.

 On the other side of this spectrum, we have the freedom fighters.
-Many of which appear to be of the right-wing ideology.
+Many of which appear to be of the right-wing ideology (at least that is what is portrayed in the media).
 It is suspect that some of their behavior may be motivated by the need to display Sociopolitical Control.
 According to the article, "Desire for control, perception of control: their impact on autonomous motivation and psychological adjustment" written by, Camille Amoura, Sophie Berjot, Nicolas Gillet, Emin Altintas, "Sociopolitical Control refers to the individuals' attempts to defend their personal goals and values in the political and social world."
-Many people representing this group have shown up at various state capitals across the country with their assault rifles to protest and rebel against the societal force of law that threatens their personal agency.
-I should also mention that many have protested the same removal of freedoms in a more peaceful fashion.
+Many people representing the right wing group have shown up at various state capital buildings across the country with their assault rifles to protest and rebel against the societal force of law that threatens their personal agency.
+What the media has not portrayed is that many have protested the same removal of freedoms in a more peaceful fashion.

-Through fear tactics, the puppeteer that is the media and its comrade social media seem to have convinced the majority of the left-wing to take the safety it offers and give up their freedom to do so.
-To my great surprise, it is the right-wing that hasn't taken the bait or at least doesn't value society's protection but instead sees the government as the threat itself (To be fair, I should also mention there are a few genuinely rogue non-partisans who oppose the mainstream storyline).
-Prominent social psychologist Jonathan Heidt talks about this in a recent interview in The Atlantic.
+Through fear tactics, the media puppeteer and its comrade social media seem to have convinced us that the majority of the left-wing has taken the safety the new rules offer and willfully given up their freedom to do so.
+While we are told the right-wing hasn't taken the bait or at least doesn't value society's protection but instead sees the government as the threat itself (What the media doesn't point out is that there are more than a few genuinely rogue non-partisans who oppose the mainstream storyline).
+Prominent social psychologist Jonathan Heidt talks about this polarization phenomenon in a recent interview in The Atlantic.
 "And when you look at the people who are loudest on Twitter and elsewhere, it's quite clear that this pandemic is turning into just another culture-war issue, where people on the left see what they want to see and people on the right see what they want to see."

-Looking through today's pandemic lens, it seems the media’s use of the words "for your safety," could be interchangeable with the words, ”control over the population.”
-It’s agenda is keenly hidden.
+Looking through today's pandemic lens, the media’s use of the words "for your safety," might be interchangeable with the words, ”control over the population.”
+It all depends on what is true.
+And how are we to know what is true, when we know that the media has been manipulating us for their own interest at least since the Industrial Revolution?
 In the face of a global pandemic, public relations has aptly targeted our need for personal control and safety alike.
 In the article "Desire for control, perception of control: their impact on autonomous motivation and psychological adjustment," they explain this universal need well.
 "Personal Control is close to SE (Bandura 1977; Skinner 1996).
 It refers to the individuals' perception (or belief) that performing the required behaviors can lead to the desired outcome.
 In other words, personal control is a judgment that one has the ability, resources, or opportunities to take action to increase the likelihood of obtaining positive outcomes or avoiding negative ones" (Thompson and Schlehofer 2008, p.
 42).
 Take wearing masks, for example.
 Wearing a mask in public has become one of those new societal rules that we must abide by.
 The idea is that if we wear a mask out in public, we are gaining some sense of personal control in the hopes of a more favorable outcome.
-From a psychological perspective, this "perception" of control may very well be helping people maintain their sanity in the midst of what otherwise feels like a completely out of control situation.
-This is true regardless of whether masks of all types prevent the spread of the virus.
-Regarding this, there are scientific studies that support both the idea that they do and also the idea that they are making things worse.
+From a psychological perspective, regardless of the efficacy of masks to prevent viral spread, this "perception" of control may very well be helping people maintain their sanity in the midst of what otherwise feels like a completely out of control situation.
+Since science is ever changing and by no means free from political bias, there are a plethora of scientific studies that support both the idea that masks do help and also the idea that they are making things worse.
 But for this specific psychological exploration, that particular debate is beside the point.

 What if someone is not agreeable with trading their freedom for the safety of the herd or society's rules and regulations?
-What if they don't believe the media messaging and don't buy into the imposition of fear?
+What if they don't believe the media messaging and the imposition of fear?
 One might choose to head to the Capital wielding semi-automatics.
 This certainly is not a very diplomatic option.
 So, what can they do if they don't agree with the ideology of toting big guns around to prove their freedom?
-What if they respect the needs and feelings of those around them and yet desire to maintain their own need for personal agency?
+What of the citizen who respects the needs and feelings of those around them and yet also desires to maintain their own need for personal agency?
 Going back to the analogy of handler and horse as a metaphor of society's hold on the individual, this nameless character might feel like a captured horse who senses that its handler's intentions are impure.
 After all, it is the building of trust that makes this arrangement work.
 Building real trust with its people is something the United States government has failed to achieve in any real way.

 Due to the mistrust between the United States government and its citizens, some may resist submission to either party and their groupthink agendas.
 However, as much as any of us claim to be non-conformists, rugged individualists, we still can't extract the particular spice that is ourselves from the soup of the society we swim in.
 Like it or not, we do not exist as sovereign animals.
 We are "Social Animals."
 As Fyodor Dostoyevsky puts it in his novel The Brothers Karamazov, "Rebel comrades are after all, not natural friends, not community, not family but merely, unchosen, inescapable company."
 In this sense, we may be inseparable from the herd and yet left with a feeling of being tribeless.